Table of Contents

 The Hamsa hand derives its meaning from the Arabic word “Hamesh” which means “five”; hence, it has five fingers.
 In Judaism, these fingers are used to refer to the five books of the Torah: Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.

 Yes.
-In Islam, it was renamed the “Hand of Fatima” after Prophet Muhammad’s (PBUH) daughter (Fatima), who exhibited patience, faithfulness, and abundance in her lifetime.
-Some women who desire to have these qualities wear them as talismans on different jewelry pieces.
+In Islam, it was renamed the “Hand of Fatima” after the Prophet’s daughter (Fatima), who exhibited patience, faithfulness, and abundance in her lifetime.

-This is one of the factors you need to consider when shopping for Hamsa hand jewelry.
 When the palm faces upward, it shows that it is against evil.
-That is, it wards off bad intentions or wishes.
-On the other hand, when it faces down, it is usually fused, and it attracts good luck, abundance, kindness, fertility, and friendship.
+When it faces down, it is usually fused, and it attracts good luck, abundance, kindness, fertility, and friendship.
 Either way, it spells goodness.

 This would depend on your faith.
-While some Christians regard the Hamsa as the hand of Holy Mother Mary and believe in its ability to invoke her (Mother Mary’s) protection, some Christians frown at the Hamsa because it is being used by other religions.
+While some Christians regard the Hamsa as the hand of Holy Mother Mary and believe in its ability to invoke her (Mother Mary’s) protection, others frown at the Hamsa as a pagan symbol.

 Not all Hamsas are fortified.
 Some people wear it as an expression of their spirituality while others put it on with belief in its idea or only as a jewelry piece.